 Three adults and one child taken to hospital after fire in Newcastle street

-Emergency services were called to the incident in the West End of Newcastle shortly before 1am on Wednesday
+Emergency services were called to the incident in the Benwell and Elswick area of the city shortly before 1am on Wednesday

 Your support helps us to tell the story